Eureka Rebellion: Political legacy

-H.V.
-Evatt, leader of the ALP, wrote that "Australian democracy was born at Eureka."
-Liberal Prime Minister Robert Menzies said "the Eureka revolution was an earnest attempt at democratic government."
-Ben Chifley, former ALP Prime Minister, expressed the view that:
+H. V. Evatt, leader of the ALP, wrote that "Australian democracy was born at Eureka".
+Liberal Prime Minister Robert Menzies said, "the Eureka revolution was an earnest attempt at democratic government".
+Ben Chifley, former ALP Prime Minister, believed the Eureka Rebellion was not just a "short-lived revolt against tyrannical authority" and expressed the view that it was consequential in terms of Australia's development as a nation in that "it was the first real affirmation of our determination to be masters of our own political destiny".

-Blainey has described Evatt's view as "slightly inflammatory" for such reasons as the first parliamentary elections in Australian history actually took place in South Australia, albeit according to a more limited property-based franchise, acknowledging that:

-He has also drawn attention to the fact that many miners were temporary migrants from Britain and the United States who did not intend to settle permanently in Australia, saying:
+Blainey has described Evatt's view as "slightly inflammatory" for such reasons as the first parliamentary elections in Australian history actually took place in South Australia, albeit according to a more limited property-based franchise, observing that it had been a battle cry for nationalists, republicans, liberals, radicals, and communists with "each creed finding in the rebellion the lessons they liked to see".
+He acknowledged that the inaugural parliament that convened under Victoria's revised constitution "was alert to the democratic spirit of the goldfields".
+The parliament eventually passed laws that enabled all adult males to vote by secret ballot and contest Legislative Assembly elections.
+He points out that many miners were temporary migrants from Britain and the United States who did not intend to settle permanently in Australia, saying:

-In 1999, the Premier of New South Wales, Bob Carr, dismissed the Eureka Stockade as a "protest without consequence."
-Deputy Prime Minister John Anderson made the Eureka Flag a federal election campaign issue in 2004 saying "I think people have tried to make too much of the Eureka Stockade ... trying to give it a credibility and standing that it probably doesn't enjoy."
+In 1999, the Premier of New South Wales, Bob Carr, dismissed the Eureka Stockade as a "protest without consequence".
+Deputy Prime Minister John Anderson made the Eureka Flag a federal election campaign issue in 2004 saying "I think people have tried to make too much of the Eureka Stockade ... trying to give it a credibility and standing that it probably doesn't enjoy".
 In the opening address of the Eureka 150 Democracy Conference in 2004, the Premier of Victoria, Steve Bracks, said "that Eureka was about the struggle for basic democratic rights.
-It was not about a riot – it was about rights."
+It was not about a riot—it was about rights".